30) Oscar - Chelsea to Shanghai SIPG (£52m, 2017)

 Throughout his PSG career, Cavani has never been the club's poster boy, overshadowed first by Zlatan Ibrahimovic and then by Neymar and Kylian Mbappe.
 However, his consistency has never been in doubt as he has always scored at least 25 goals each season.

-In recent years he has been particularly lethal, scoring 63 league goals in his last two seasons to win the Ligue 1 golden boot on both occasions, outscoring both Neymar and Mbappe last season.
+In recent years he has been particularly lethal, outscoring both Neymar and Mbappe in the 2017/18 season.

 One of the best midfielders of his generation and a Ballon d'Or winner in 2007, a world record move to Real Madrid seemed like the natural step for Kaka when AC Milan's status in European football began to slip in the late 2000s.